HKEx appoints ex-MTR CEO Chow as chairman

-HONG KONG, April 24 (Reuters) - The Hong Kong Exchanges and Clearing Ltd, the world’s No.2 exchange operator, said it had appointed the ex-chief executive of subway operator MTR , Chow Chung-kong, as chairman.
+HONG KONG (Reuters) - The Hong Kong Exchanges and Clearing Ltd (0388.HK), the world’s No.2 exchange operator, said it had appointed the ex-chief executive of subway operator MTR (0066.HK), Chow Chung-kong, as chairman.

 The exchange would continue to bank on China’s economic development to help fuel the HKEx’s expansion, Chow, 61, told reporters after he was elected by the board.